HabibovUlugbek/logger/README.md

 ### HttpLoggerMiddleware

-You can use `HttpLoggerMiddleware` in your `app.module.ts` file to validate all incoming requests.
+You can use `HttpLoggerMiddleware` in your `app.module.ts` file to represent your request ans response.

 ```ts
 // app.module.ts